Windows OS Hub

 roots.sst list of trusted MSFT root certificates

 Tip.
-The certutil -syncWithWU command can be used to generate individual certificate files.
-The certificates obtained in this way can be deployed to Windows devices using GPO.
+The certutil -syncWithWU c:\cert command can be used to generate individual root certificate files (*.CRT).

-You can use PowerShell script to install all certificates from the SST file and add them to the list of trusted root certificates on a computer:
+You can use a PowerShell script to install all certificates from the SST file and add them to the list of trusted root certificates on a computer:

 $sstStore = ( Get-ChildItem -Path C:\ps\rootsupd\roots.sst )